saltyorg/docs/docs/sandbox/apps/delugevpn.md

 See the parent [Deluge](../../apps/deluge.md) role for app setup.

-- Edit the DelugeVPN settings in the delugevpn section in [saltbox `settings.yml`:](../settings.md) as shown below.
+- Edit the DelugeVPN settings in the delugevpn section in Sandbox `settings.yml` as shown below.

    ```yaml
     delugevpn: